 It was lovely to see other children equally as excited at the otter they found join us during their moor otter trail.
 Otter spotting became quite a social activity for us as we went around the area.
-It was nice hearing other people’s experiences, how many otter’s they had found, and where they were heading to next.
+It was nice hearing other people’s experiences, how many otter’s they had found, and where they were heading to next in Dartmoor.

 We also found out that Buckland Abbey was currently hosting an art exhibition called Art of Reflection by Andrew Logan.
 We were given a children’s activity sheet to help us explore the exhibition and were feeling excited about what we were going to see that day.

-Our first stop was to see a short film about the history of Buckland Abbey.
+Our first stop was to see a film about the history of Buckland Abbey.
 It was fairly short, but perfect for helping both myself and my daughter understand the history of Buckland Abbey and give our day out some context.

 The gold corn plants towered above my daughter making her look like a little mouse scurrying though the field.
 She spotted several other mice hiding in the ‘field’, along with some beautiful butterflies who, caught by the breeze, appeared to fly between the corn.

 There are several gardens at Buckland Abbey, and it was interesting exploring them with my daughter, who is primarily a city kid.
 We talked a lot about what we found growing in the garden, and it was interesting to see what she did and didn’t recognise.
 This quickly became a great learning opportunity for her as there are so many fruits and vegetables established here.

 The grounds at Buckland Abbey are just beautiful and we really enjoyed exploring and finding more of the Art of Reflection exhibition hiding out in the greenhouses or emerging from the lake.
 You can also enjoy woodland walks around Buckland Abbey, which we would have loved to have explored.
-Unfortunately, time wasn’t on our side as we were heading to Bath that afternoon, but it has given us a reason to go back and spend longer at the Abbey someday.
+Unfortunately, time wasn’t on our side as we were heading to Bath that afternoon, but it has given us a reason to go back and spend longer at Buckland Abbey someday.

 We ended our visit by going into Buckland Abbey to explore the house.
-It was interesting to see how it had been converted from an peaceful monastery into a home for the Grenville and Drake families.
+It was interesting to see how it had been converted from a peaceful monastery into a home for the Grenville and Drake families.
 There is lots of information about the history of Buckland Abbey, and especially about Sir Francis Drake and his time here.
 His famous drum is also in residence at Buckland Abbey, which is pretty impressive to see.